 By now most of you will have heard the news that James Wharram died on 14th December 2021.
 On the 30th December we held James' funeral at Penmount crematorium near Truro.
 Forty five family members and close friends were able to attend, but all followers and friends of James were given the opportunity to join the ceremony online via a webcast.

 We have had hundreds of condolences, heartfelt thoughts and memories sent to us or posted online.
 These messages have been a great support to myself, our son Jamie and his partner Liz.
 Many obituaries have been published online and are being published in yachting magazines, in French, German, Dutch, Italian, English and no doubt other languages as well.
 The Wharram following is truly worldwide.
-Both the British Times and Telegraph newspapers published obituaries.
+The British Times, Telegraph and Guardian newspapers published obituaries.

 A Special Hui Gathering

-In the summer, July 22nd - 25th (exact day will be chosen according to the weather) we will hold a special Hui in celebration of James' life.
+Over the weekend of July 22nd - 25th we will hold a special Hui in celebration of James' life.
 The plan is to have a fleet of Wharram catamarans and other boats join us to scatter the ashes of James and Ruth on the outgoing tide from Falmouth, from where they started their first pioneering double canoe voyage in 1955.
 This was their wish and gives us a chance to say a final farewell.
 We hope many of you will be able to join us then, with or without your boat.
 There will also be a big celebration and BBQ at our headquarters in Devoran.

 The coming year will be different for me without James by my side (we have worked as a team for nearly 50 years, in creating designs, building boats, voyaging, travel and writing projects), it will however also give me more opportunities to travel as the Wharram ambassador and make sailing voyages on Spirit of Gaia and other Wharram catamarans.
 The first of these voyages is starting next week!